n-elie7/alu-shell/io_redirections_and_filters/README.md

 Its used to display content of the file from the bottom
 ## head command
 Its used to display content of file from the top
+## head -3 iacta | tail -1 command
+This command is used to get third line of the file
 ~